 Hike Mist Trail

-Start your morning by hiking one of Yosemite’s most popular trails, Mist Trail.
-This is one of my favorite activities on this 3-day Yosemite itinerary.
-Mist Trail goes to two of Yosemite’s incredible waterfalls, Vernal and Nevada Falls.
-The hike to the top of Vernal Fall is 2.4 mi (3.9 km) roundtrip.
-If you continue going to Nevada Fall then it becomes a 5.4 mi (8.7 km) round trip.
-The John Muir Trail via Clark Point connects to Mist Trail so if you wish to continue past Nevada Fall then it does loop back to the trailhead.
-This will add a couple more miles to your hike.
+Start your morning by hiking one of Yosemite’s most popular trails, the Mist Trail.
+It’s a highlight of any 3-day Yosemite itinerary and offers stunning views of two iconic waterfalls: Vernal Fall and Nevada Fall.
+The hike to the top of Vernal Fall is 2.4 miles (3.9 km) round trip, while continuing to Nevada Fall extends the hike to 5.4 miles (8.7 km) round trip.
+For those looking to go further, the John Muir Trail via Clark Point connects with the Mist Trail past Nevada Fall, creating a loop back to the trailhead and adding a few more miles to your adventure.

 Drive the Tioga Pass